Businessplan.Earlylight.io | Updated: Feb 2026

 • Pitch 5-10 Houston garden/specialty stores and scout 2-3 Austin retail options.

-• Create BSF box operational playbook from partner consultations, including biodigester interfaces.
+• Create BSF box operational playbook from partner consultations, including feedstock interface standards.

 • Pitch two corporate synergy targets (waste providers and aquaculture-linked players).